 Hyper casual is a pretty binary business.
-If you are a hyper casual studio, the huge UA budgets you need to scale a game are out of reach for most, so most choose to work with a publisher who has deep pockets to front the UA spend.
+If you are a hyper casual studio, the huge UA budgets you need to scale a game are out of reach, so most choose to work with a publisher with deep pockets to front the UA spend.
 Publishing of hyper casual games has become hugely competitive with everyone competing for the best games, and studios looking for the best publishers to help them achieve success.
 And it all happens very fast.

-But in reality, many perfectly good games get abandoned which have decent revenue potential, but fall victim to how the entire hyper casual market works, and end up on the scrap heap.
+But in reality, many perfectly good games with decent revenue potential fall victim to how the hyper casual market works, and end up on the scrap heap.

 The bar is set high

-When considering that hurdle rate, they have to price in the revenue share they must pass to the developer, let's say 50% of the revenues after costs of UA, (but for sure there are worse deals out there for hyper casual studios).
-So the games that move the needle for the publishers need to be the games they can get into the top 10 on the app stores and stay up there for as long as possible.
+When considering the hurdle rate, they have to price in the revenue share they must pass to the developer, let's say 50% of the revenues after costs of UA.
+We have also heard of far worse deals out there for hyper casual studios.
+So, the games that move the needle for the publishers need to be the games they can get into the top 10 on the app stores and keep up there for as long as possible.

-But what if there were fewer people to get paid out when slicing up the pie?
-Could some of these games still achieve moderate success - perhaps not in the top ten, but certainly in the top 25?
+But, what if there were fewer people to get paid out when slicing up the pie?
+Could some of these games still achieve moderate success - perhaps not in the top ten - certainly in the top 25?

-If a developer were to be able to self-publish their game, could they achieve a measure of success that might not be up to the top games published by Voodoo or CrazyLabs, but nonetheless be considered a great success for the 4 person team that built it?
+If a developer were able to self-publish their game, could they achieve success that might not be up there with the top games published by Voodoo or CrazyLabs, but still considered a great success for the 4 person team that built it?

-At Pollen VC we’ve seen a significant uptick in enquiries recently from studios looking to self publish their own hyper casual games, and also take back games from publishers where they have been dropped/discarded.
+At Pollen VC, we’ve seen a significant uptick in enquiries from studios looking to self-publish their hyper casual games, and also take back games from publishers where they have been dropped or discarded.

-Having learned how to approach UA buying and handle monetization, the financing of the UA can be easily handled by putting in place a revolving credit facility, as with short ROAS recovery timeframes it is easy to find the capital to reinvest quickly back into UA.
-For example, for a game with a 5 day ROAS Recovery period and $100k of marketing spend, it would be possible to spend more than $600k in the first 30 days through daily borrowing against their monetization revenues and reinvesting this back into UA.
+Having learned how to approach UA buying and handle monetization, the financing of the UA can easily be handled by putting in place a revolving credit facility.
+With short ROAS recovery timeframes it's easy to find the capital to reinvest quickly back into UA.
+For example, a game with a 5-day ROAS recovery period and $100,000 marketing spend, could spend more than $600,000 in the first 30 days through daily borrowing against their monetization revenues and reinvesting into UA.
 No credit lines from ad networks are required.
-And importantly there is no revenue share with a publisher, so more pie to go around for the studio!
+And importantly, there is no revenue share with a publisher, so more pie to go around for the studio!